cry-inc/dmarc-report-viewer/README.md

 ## Run with Docker
 The latest version is always published automatically as Docker image in the GitHub container registry.
-You can download the image using the command `docker pull ghcr.io/cry-inc/dmarc-report-viewer`.
+You can download the image using the command `sudo docker pull ghcr.io/cry-inc/dmarc-report-viewer`.

 List all available configuration parameters with the corresponding environment variables by running this command:
-`docker run --rm ghcr.io/cry-inc/dmarc-report-viewer ./dmarc-report-viewer --help`.
+`sudo docker run --rm ghcr.io/cry-inc/dmarc-report-viewer ./dmarc-report-viewer --help`.

 You can configure the application with command line arguments or environment variables.
 For the Docker use case environment variables are recommended.